aave/aip/content/aips/AIP-draft_add_rai.md

 ## Rationale

-After its launch in February, over $100m worth of RAI has been minted and more than $300M worth of ETH have been deposited in the protocol.
-RAI has managed to stabilize using its on-chain PID controller and is now undergoing a governance minimization process with the intention to harden the protocol.
 The decision to design RAI as it is today came from the desire to achieve three main goals.

 1. DeFi Lego

 - Fork of MakerDAO’s Multi-Collateral DAI (MCD)
-- Governance-Minimized in the Long Run
+- Governance-minimized in the Long Run
-- Algorithmic (PID) interest rates
+- Algorithmic (PI controller) interest rates

 2. Self-stabilizing asset-backed credit facility

 - Like MakerDAO, users can unlock credit from their ETH
 - Unlike MakerDAO, debt/credit is not fixed at $1.
-Rather, it fluctuates based on supply and demand.
+Rather, it fluctuates based on supply and demand
 - RAI’s PI controller updates the system’s moving peg to balance demand for debt vs. credit

 3. Reserve asset for DeFi, alternative to pegged coins